Is the U.S. becoming a Christian Sharia State?

 We are now in a position where if you are a married gay couple and one of them is a teacher, you cannot bring a picture of your wife or husband and put it on your desk at school.
 That would create a conversation about sexual orientation.
 But heterosexual teachers can.
 Can we understand how hurtful that is?

 To my friends on the left: It is not unreasonable for people to be confused about how we can go from 3% to 21% non-heterosexual in a Boomer’s lifetime.
-Time will tell what the true percentage is.
-The vast majority of America will adapt as they have to gay marriage.
+Time will tell what the true percentage is. rity of America will adapt as they have to gay marriage.
 Have faith.

 It is also not unreasonable for people to be concerned about permanent sex changes for children under 18.
 You can’t get a tattoo in Florida until you are 16, but you can have your physical sex permanently changed?
 Anxiety about children permanently changing their physical sex is not unreasonable.